ob234/homework1/README.md

 <b>Figure:</b> This shows an example of adding a button to upload a dataset (Checkpoint 1).

 Next, explore dataset features using helper functions to summarize features in the dataset and visualize them on a plot (see figures below).
+Provide the option to select one plot to display including Scatterplots, Lineplots, Histogram, and Boxplot using the Streamlit selectbox function.
+Once a plot has been selected, the visualization should update with the appropriate figure.
+Use the user_input_features function to collect filters for each figure and update the plot accordingly.

 <p align="center">
 <img src="./images/features_summary.png.png" width="70%">